FS Energy & Power Fund update

 • Reduce the volatility associated with a single sector-focused strategy.

-The Fund will be renamed FS Specialty Lending Fund to align with the transition to a diversified credit strategy.
+The Fund has been renamed FS Specialty Lending Fund to align with the transition to a diversified credit strategy.
 FS/EIG Advisor, LLC (the “Advisor”) will continue to manage the Fund under the new investment strategy.
 We expect investment professionals from FS Investments, including Andrew Beckman, Head of Liquid Credit and Special Situations at FS Investments, will supplement the Advisor’s investment management resources to assist in the transition and management of the diversified credit portfolio.

 We currently expect to target a liquidity event within three years of the effective date of the investment strategy change, subject to the pace of the portfolio rotation, Fund performance, market conditions and the best interest of shareholders.
 A liquidity event could include a merger, sale of the portfolio, a listing of the Fund’s common shares on a national securities exchange or other transaction as approved by the Board.